 This couldn’t be further from the truth.

 From a holistic perspective, the skin functions as a complex integrated organ communicating with the rest of the body through systemic pathways.
 These pathways include the nervous, kidney, liver, digestive and immune systems.
+And this means you can successfully use a number of herbs for dog skin problems

 Before I delve deeper into this conflict let’s first look at the skin from a functional standpoint.